-On July 13, 2018, the Company announced that it has commenced drilling a 1,500m drill program on its DEEP FOX Critical Rare Earth Element ("CREE") prospect in SE Labrador.
+On July 13, 2018, the Company announced that it had commenced drilling a 1,500m drill program on its DEEP FOX Critical Rare Earth Element ("CREE") prospect in SE Labrador.
 Visible CREE mineralization has been observed in all 12 drill holes and the geology appears to follow the Foxtrot exploration model.
-This program is designed to intersect surface mineralization at the 50m and 100m levels beneath the surface mineralization (see Search Minerals news release Nov.
+This program was designed to intersect surface mineralization at the 50m and 100m levels beneath the surface mineralization (see Search Minerals news release Nov.
 3, 2017).
-The assays are still pending from the drill program.